-COPENDAM – The leaders of and the have announced their countries are now unified explaining that the burden to explain the difference to North Americans is not worth their time anymore.
+COPENDAM – The leaders of Denmark and the Netherlands have announced their countries are now unified explaining that the burden to explain the difference to North Americans is not worth their time anymore.

 The Danes and Dutch agreed to make it easier on Americans, Canadians, and even some Western Europeans unable to look at a map.